Woking Borough Council elections

-One third of Woking Borough Council in Surrey, England is elected each year, followed by one year without election.
+One third of Woking Borough Council in Surrey, England was elected each year, followed by one year without election.
 Since the last boundary changes in 2016, 30 councillors have been elected from 10 wards.
+The council is due to be abolished on 1 April 2027 following structural changes to local government in Surrey.

 Political control

 A borough called Woking had existed since 1974 and was controlled by the Conservative Party until the local elections in 1986.
 The partisan control of the borough has been as follows, with each poll electing one third of the seats, except where noted.